Details for Selling Stickers

 - The largest stickers we sell are 3.5"x3.5".
 Most projects choose to stay under 3"x3".

 - We aim to pay all royalties twice per year; we only send checks above $50.
 If royalties are lower, we'll hold the funds until the next royalty date when the project does hit $50.
 For the most part, volume is low enough that no one is really counting on these funds for anything, just the eventual recouping of costs—hence the infrequent payment process.
 Happy to discuss something different if this is an issue.
+Many projects also choose to have us donate the funds to a code-related non-profit, or to DevSwag to help with operating costs.

 Details for Selling Tshirts